gwenf/learn-to-code-pathways/README.md

 1. Web Standards and Good Practices

 1. Projects
+   * Mock up part of a user interface
+   * Choose color schemes
+   * Mockup an interesting layout in the design framework of choice
+   * Capstone project should be creative site

 1. Extra Curricular/Recommended Reading
    * Video: [YouTube, Advice for Designers by DevTips](https://www.youtube.com/watch?v=lfiopzfE5-0) - Free